garylirocks/quickrefs/azure-container-services.markdown

   - Has a static IP
 - Multiple container apps
   - Share the same vNet and logging destination
+- Azure Files could be added to the environment, then mounted to container as a volume
-- Other services: can add Azure Functions and Azure Spring Apps to the your ACA environment
+- Other services: can add Azure Functions and Azure Spring Apps to your ACA environment
 - Supports KEDA and Dapr
 - Logging:
   - Go to a Log Analytics Workspace configured in `properties.appLogsConfiguration`